Remain in Light: Accolades and legacy

-The English band Radiohead credited Remain in Light as a major influence on their 2000 album Kid A. The guitarist Jonny Greenwood had assumed Remain in Light was composed of loops, but later learnt from Harrison that Talking Heads had played the parts repetitively.
-Greenwood said: "It's played the same exact thing for five minutes, which is really interesting.
-And that's why it's not exhausting to listen to because you're not hearing the same piece of music over and over again.
+Radiohead credited Remain in Light as a major influence on their 2000 album Kid A. The Radiohead guitarist Jonny Greenwood had assumed it was composed of loops, but learnt from Harrison that Talking Heads had instead recorded themselves playing the parts repetitively.
+Greenwood said: "And that's why it's not exhausting to listen to because you're not hearing the same piece of music over and over again.
 You're hearing it slightly different every time.
 There's a lesson there."

+In 2016, Paste named Remain in Light the fourth-best post-punk album.
+Staff writer Bonnie Stiernberg wrote: "Polyrhythmic, lyrically cryptic and featuring one of the most awesomely weird guitar solos of all time (Adrien Belew’s blippy genius on “Born Under Punches”), Remain in Light stands as David Byrne and company’s masterpiece.
+It’s rooted in tradition, yet it sounds delightfully futuristic—even three decades after its initial release."

-In 2018, the Beninese singer Angélique Kidjo released a song-for-song cover of Remain in Light (produced by Jeff Bhasker and released on his Kravenworks label).
-She described herself as a longtime fan of the song "Once in a Lifetime" and wanting to pay tribute to the album by emphasizing its inspiration from African music.
+In 2018, the Beninese singer Angélique Kidjo released a song-for-song cover of Remain in Light, produced by Jeff Bhasker and released on his Kravenworks label.
+She described herself as a longtime fan of the song "Once in a Lifetime", and wanted to pay tribute to the album by emphasizing its inspiration from African music.

-In 2022, Harrison and Belew united for three concert dates in honor of the album's 40th anniversary, where they played all of Remain in Light plus several more Talking Heads songs.
-In 2023 they expanded the project to a full North American tour.
+In 2022, Harrison and Belew united for three concert dates for the album's 40th anniversary, in which they played all of the album and several more Talking Heads songs.
+In 2023, they expanded the project to a full North American tour, and included material from Belew's period in the Talking Heads-influenced 1980s incarnation of King Crimson.